-In childhood, the lesions are hairless and have immature hair follicles and sebaceous glands.
-In adults, there is thickening of the epidermis and mature hair follicles with prominent sebaceous glands.
+A biopsy undertaken during childhood will show a hairless lesion with immature hair follicles and sebaceous glands.
+In adults, there is thickening of the epidermis and mature hair follicles and prominent sebaceous glands.
 Sometimes a second tumour is found in the specimen (see below).

 - Developmental delay

 - Hemiparesis (paralysis of half the body) or cranial nerve palsies (paralysis of individual nerves)